cylc/cylc-admin/.github/ISSUE_TEMPLATE/new-release.md

 ---
 name: 'release: <version>'
-about: Steps to check off to make a new release.
+about: Steps to check off to make a new minor release.
 title: ''
 labels: ['release']
 assignees: ''